catdad/json-cli-toolkit/README.md

 <a name="filter"></a>
 #### `json filter`

-Filters only entires that match specific rules:
+Filter only json input entries that match specific rules:

-`--attr`: The property to use in order to filter entires.
-If this flag is used alone, the existence of a value for this property will be treated as truthy and the entry will appear in the output.
+`--attr`: The property to use in order to filter entries.
+If this flag is used alone, the existence of a value for this property will be treated as truthy, causing the entry will appear in the output.
 Nested properties can be accessed through dot notation.

 `--equals`: Optional, used with `attr`.
 The entry will appear in the output only if the `attr` property value equals the value of this flag.